-With a vast geographical expanse and an abode to nature’s ethereal creations and little known mysteries, India doesn’t cease to amaze the world with its wonders – both man-made and natural.
-We bring to you 15 incredible modern natural wonders of India, which will surely leave you enchanted and surprised!
-This land of wonders offers many unsolved and intriguing natural wonders.
+With a vast geographical expanse and an abode to nature’s ethereal creations and little-known mysteries, India doesn’t cease to amaze the world with its wonders, both man-made and natural.
+We bring to you 15 natural wonders of India, which will surely leave you enchanted and surprised!
+This land of wonders offers many unsolved and intriguingÂ geographical features of India.
+It leaves us wanting to make a list ofÂ 100 wonders of India, but we did settle for the Top 15 wonders of India with name and photos.
 A country of great topographic diversity and scenic beauties, India is the most popular destination for surreal experiences.
-We offer you some awe-inspiring natural wonders of India.
+We offer you some awe-inspiring natural wonders in India.
 Do have a read!

 Irrespective of the issues like global warming, we are constantly trying to make our world a better and beautiful place with our innovative ideas on a regular basis.
 No matter how much we have progressed in terms of technology, the beauty that lies in nature’s creations is undeniably beyondÂ compare.
 Some of them are so awe-inspiring that even atheists are forced to acknowledgeÂ God as an artist, whose canvas is our planet Earth.
 India is home to quite to few such marvelousÂ scenic spots.
-We have listed down 15 incredible natural wonders of India, those that can fill your heart with joy.
+We have listed down 15 wonders of nature, those that can fill your heart with joy.
 Let’s take a quick look at the ones that deserve a place in every traveler’sÂ diary.

 Some of them are a case of intrigue while others are plain enchanting!
-Feast your eyes on the world’s third largest crater, enigmatic dancing lights, the largest salt desert in the world, unique volcanic formations, paranormal lights and more!
+Feast your eyes on the world’s third largest crater, enigmatic dancing lights, the largest salt desert in the world, unique volcanic formations, paranormal lights and more.

 1. Lonar Crater Lake

 Isn’t it intriguing to discover that an asteroid has left its mark on our land – India?
 The Lonar Crater Lake is a mysterious creation ofÂ natureÂ when this lake was created by a meteor impact about 52,000 years ago.
-Lonar Lake is a saline soda lake located at Lonar in Buldana district and is distinguished by the fact that it is the world’s third largest crater.
+Lonar Lake is a saline soda lake located at Lonar in Buldana district.
+It is distinguished by the fact that it is the world’s third largest crater.

 50,000 years ago, a 2 million-ton meteorite had hit the earth to create a depression of 150 meters deep.
 Lonar has evolved into an idyllic expanse of sky blue water amidst a sprawling emerald forest that stretches around it.
 The lake is both saline and alkaline in nature.
-Numerous temples surround the lake, most of which stand in ruins, except for the temple of Daitya Sudan at the center of the Lonar town which is a fine example of early Hindu architecture.
+Numerous temples surround the lake, most of which stand in ruins.
+Except for the temple of Daitya Sudan at the center of the Lonar town which is a fine example of early Hindu architecture.

 2. Needle Hole Point

-This hill station is fantabulous, especially if you visit it immediately after the monsoons or towards its end.
+This hill station is fabulous, especially if you visit it immediately after the monsoons or towards its end.
 Situated at a 3hrs drive from Pune, there are a lot of buses connecting this place to Pune – apart from private operators, the government transport runs a bus almost every hour.
 So getting here should not be a problem.
 For sight seeing you can hire a cab which charge you as a package , and the places of visit are the innumerable ‘view points’ each with a different name.

 Â 3.
 Borra Caves

 The true attraction of the Borra Caves lies in the sixty-three lamps inside the caves.
-In these caves, as mineral rich water trickles from the roof of the cave, they make a small ring of minerals in its wake.
+In these caves, as mineral-rich water trickles from the roof of the cave, they make a small ring of minerals in its wake.
 When this drips on the floor, it forms another small mineral deposit.
-Over the ages, these shape to form soda straws and cones on the ceiling, while creating conical cake like assemblies on the floor.
+Over the ages, these shape to form soda straws and cones on the ceiling, while creating a conical cake like assemblies on the floor.

 4. Dudhsagar Falls

 The name ‘Dudhsagar’ literally translates to ‘sea of milk’.
 The waterfall gives us an allusion of the white spray and foam that the great waterfall creates, as it gushes into the waters of the lake.
 The falls are at their zenith during the monsoon season, although they are a popular attraction all year round.
-Tucked away in the crescent shaped valley, the waterfalls are carpeted with lush green flora, thus becoming a perfect getaway for honeymoon couples.
+Tucked away in the crescent-shaped valley, the waterfalls are carpeted with lush green flora, thus becoming a perfect getaway for honeymoon couples.